TedVu/DesignPrinciples/DesignPrinciples/SOLID/Single Responsibility.md

 - This principle is really similar to cohesion principle.

-- We don't want to change things because we don't want to retest software, conduct interaction testing
+- We don't want to change things because we don't want to retest software, conduct interaction testing.